At the Wording Desk

 To Donald Trump, free enterprise means: Reduce all government control of business.
 For example, no government control of the professions: let doctors and lawyers largely regulate themselves.
 We’ve seen how well THAT turns out – for the doctors and lawyers; never mind the poverty and illnesses of clients and patients!

-Trump’s free enterprisers want total separation of the economy and state, that is, cancelation or severe reduction of all legal rules regarding commercial interactions.
+Trump’s free enterprizers want total separation of the economy and state, that is, cancellation or severe reduction of all legal rules regarding commercial interactions.
 In other words, dictate with an encompassing vengeance the jungle warning: Buyer beware!
-Free enterprisers believe it is the duty of ordinary citizens of a country to be buyers and consumers only, to remain as landless, home-free peasants and to maintain about one percent of the country as hereditary owners of all wealth.
-The other ninety-nine percent of a people should spend their lives in debt to the rich families.
+Free enterprizers believe it is the duty of ordinary citizens of a country to be buyers and consumers only, to remain as landless, home-free peasants and to maintain about one percent of the country as hereditary owners of all wealth.
+The other ninety-nine percent of a people should spend their lives in debt to the rich families, buying shit they don't need.

 Americans seem to forget who the Republicans are.
-They’re the people who own everything, you dummies!
+They’re the people who own everything, dummies!
 And they want to keep you poor and clueless.
-Don’t help them by electing Trump!
+Don’t help them by electing Republicans again!

 Free enterprise systems promote the formation by business pirates of monopolies and cartels.
 These criminal entities weaken competition.
 Inflated consumer prices result.
 Just what Republicans want for their rich relatives and supporters.